virtualparadox/BBMap/docs/readme.txt

 Change Log:

+V34.
+34.00
+Fixed a bug in BandedAlignerConcrete related to width being allowed to be even.

+TODO: Update BandedAlignerJNI for quicker width reset.

 v33.
 Added "usemodulo" flag to BBMap.
 Allows throwing away 80% of reference kmers to save memory.
 Slight reduction in sensitivity.
 Requested by Rob Egan.